 Catastrophic injury victims typically experience overwhelming pain, suffering, and emotional distress.
 Compensation cannot remove that pain, but it can help victims feel that a measure of justice has been done when a settlement or verdict takes account of their suffering.
 Victims can also use their compensation for pain and suffering to make their lives better in other ways.

-Settling a claim for a catastrophic injury requires an experienced lawyer.
 There may be more than one source of insurance available to pay compensation.
 There may be multiple negligent actors who share responsibility.
 To maximize your compensation, you need representation by a catastrophic injury attorney who understands California law, who will diligently investigate your case, and who knows how to negotiate effectively with insurance adjusters who will try to avoid paying the full value of your claim.